raspberrypilearning/from-me-to-you/en/step_5.md

 --- /task ---

 --- task ---
-What will your first sprite do?
-You need to think about **what** you want your sprite to do and **when** it will do it.

-Describe what the sprite will do in words.
-Tell a friend or family member.
+Think about **what** you want to say in your message.

+--- /task ---

+--- task ---

+Describe the connection between a sprite, your message and the user interaction.

 For example:
++ "When you click on a sprite the message appears as text in a next costume"

-+ "When you click on the number 1 it will get brighter"
++ "When you click on a sprite you can hear the message spoken"

+Write this idea down or tell a friend or family member.
+It's easier when you can

 You might have lots of ideas.
 Just choose one of them to start with.

 --- /task ---

+You need to think about **how** you are going to say your message.
+You can either use **graphic text** or **sound**.

 --- task ---
 You can use sprites from the Scratch library including the letter and number sprites.

-You might find it useful to use the text tool in the paint editor to write a short message:
+You might find it useful to use the text tool in the Paint editor to write a short message:

 --- collapse ---
 ---